 The County has entered into certain credit facilities to which it has pledged its full faith and credit.
 Unless extended, such facilities terminate prior to the final maturity of the obligations secured thereby.
-A summary of such facilities is shown in Table 20.
+A summary of such facilities is shown in Table 22.

-TABLE 20 SUMMARY OF CREDIT FACILITIES
+TABLE 22 SUMMARY OF CREDIT FACILITIES

-Amount Outstanding as Term-Out Series of 6/1/2019 Type of Facility Provider Expiration Provision Maturity Junior Lien Variable Rate Demand Sewer Revenue Bonds, Series 2001 A&B (1) \$100,000,000 Letter of Credit Landes bank Hessen- Thuringen Girozentrale (Helaba) 9/30/2020 Three Years 1/1/2032 Multi-Modal Limited Tax General Obligation Bonds (Payable from Sewer Revenue), Series 2017 A and B \$100.000,000 Continuing Covenant Agreement State Street Bank and Trust Company 4/5/2021 Three Years 1/1/2040
+Amount Outstanding as Term-Out Series of 9/22/2019 Type of Facility Provider Expiration Provision (1) Maturity Junior Lien Variable Rate Demand Sewer Revenue Bonds, Series 2001 A&B (2) \$100,000,000 Letter of Credit Landesbank Hessen- Thuringen Girozentrale (Helaba) 9/30/2020 Three Years 1/1/2032 Multi-Modal Limited Tax General Obligation Bonds (Payable from Sewer Revenue), Series 2017 A and B \$100,000,000 Continuing Covenant Agreement State Street Public Lending Corporation 4/5/2021 Three Years 1/1/2040 Multi-Modal Limited Tax General Obligation Refunding Bonds (Payable from Sewer Revenue), Series 2019 A and B \$148,095,000 Standby Bond Purchase Agreement TD Bank N.A.
+6/26/2024 Three Years 1/1/2046

-(1) The County has pledged its full faith and credit as a limited tax general obligation to the reimbursement agreements with Landesbank Hessen-Thüringen Girozentrale (Helaba) related to the letters of credit securing the Junior Lien Variable Rate Demand Sewer Revenue Bonds, Series 2001A and Series 2001B.
+- (1) Subject to conditions under the agreements. - (2) The County has pledged its full faith and credit as a limited tax general obligation to the reimbursement agreements with Landesbank Hessen-Thüringen Girozentrale (Helaba) related to the letters of credit securing the Junior Lien Variable Rate Demand Sewer Revenue Bonds, Series 2001A and Series 2001B.

 The County currently intends to keep these obligations outstanding until the stated maturity date.
 However, if the County is unable to extend or replace any such credit facility, the provider of that credit facility is obligated to purchase the outstanding obligations secured thereby before that credit facility terminates.
 In that case, the County would be obligated to repay during a "term-out" period all principal of the obligations secured thereby before the stated maturity date.
-Each of the credit facilities includes events of default (or events of termination) and remedies.
+Each of the credit facilities includes conditions to the term-out provisions, events of default (or events of termination), and remedies.
 Events of default include certain cross defaults, judgments against the County, and downgrade below certain thresholds of ratings.
 Remedies included in the credit facilities or available pursuant to a "most-favored nation" provision include acceleration or a requirement that the County immediately pay the outstanding principal amount of bank bonds as well as other available legal and equitable remedies, including the right of mandamus against the County and its officials.
 The Bonds are not subject to acceleration.

 In addition, if fees for extensions or replacements of any such credit facility increase substantially or such extensions or replacements otherwise cease to benefit the County, the County may seek to refund or convert the obligations secured by that credit facility with fixed rate bonds, which may increase debt service associated with those obligations above that currently projected by the County.
-See Table 18-"Aggregate Debt Service Requirements for All General Obligation Debt of the County."
+See Table 20-"Aggregate Debt Service Requirements for All General Obligation Debt of the County."